prashant-ramcharan/courgette-jvm/README.md

     * _extentreports: Creates an interactive report based on the [Extent Framework](http://extentreports.com/)_

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
+    * The publish cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.
+The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`

 ### Additional